AlejandroPerezB2B/Syncbeateyeeg/README.md

 pop_importeyetracker(): Loading E:\Toronto\086\Eye movement\086nonling_new.mat...Error using pop_importeyetracker
 pop_importeyetracker(): Did not find events of the specified type [112] in both ET and EEG data!
 (subj=72)

+*Next steps*

+Removing components corresponding to artifacts from the EEG.

+Process the Eye data.